MapleCCC/ABSort/README.md

   --dfs                           Sort in depth-first order.
   --bfs                           Sort in breadth-first order.
+  --separate-class-and-function   Specify that class definitions and function
+                                  definitions should be separated into
+                                  respective sections.

   --version                       Show the version and exit.
   -h, /?, --help                  Show this message and exit.